Nimble Storage: History

 Nimble Storage was established in January 2008 by Varun Mehta and Umesh Maheshwari.
 In July 2010, the company announced its first product, the CS200 series hybrid arrays, at Tech Field Day.

 In September 2012, Nimble Storage secured $40.7 million in funding from both original and new investors, including Artis Capital Management and GGV Capital.

 Varun Mehta served as the chief executive until March 2011, when he became the vice president of engineering.
 Suresh Vasudevan assumed the role of CEO, and Umesh Maheshwari became the chief technology officer.

 In October 2013, the company filed for its initial public offering on the New York Stock Exchange and subsequently went public on December 13, 2013, under the ticker symbol NMBL.

 Throughout its history, Nimble Storage introduced various product updates and expansions.
 In June 2014, the company announced the CS700 Series Arrays and an All-Flash Shelf, along with its Adaptive Flash technology.
 In November 2014, Nimble Storage released arrays supporting the Fibre Channel protocol.

 In July 2015, the company announced updates to the Adaptive Flash platform, including Nimble SmartSecure (software-based encryption), all-flash service levels, REST APIs, InfoSight-VMVision per-VM monitoring and integrated data protection.
 Nimble Storage also achieved Federal Information Processing Standard 140-2 Certification for the Adaptive Flash platform in August 2015.

 The company experienced significant growth and recognition, ranking sixth on Deloitte's list of the 500 fastest-growing technology, media, telecommunications, life sciences, and energy tech companies in North America in November 2015.

 On February 23, 2016, Nimble Storage unveiled the Predictive All Flash Array series, combining fast flash performance with InfoSight Predictive Analytics.
 This was followed by the introduction of the AF-1000 Series All Flash array and updated CS-Series Adaptive Flash array portfolio on August 10, 2016.

 On October 17, 2016, Nimble Storage formed a strategic partnership with Lenovo, resulting in the ThinkAgile CX Series solution.

 Hewlett Packard Enterprise (HPE) announced the acquisition of Nimble Storage for approximately $1.09 billion in cash on March 7, 2017.
 The acquisition was finalized on April 5, 2017.

 Products

 All Flash Arrays

 Nimble Storage's AF-Series arrays utilize flash performance as well as InfoSight Predictive Analytics.
 The AF-Series has product lines for data centers with different configurations based on the desired workload.
 The product lines are AF1000, AF3000, AF5000, AF7000, and AF9000.

 Adaptive Flash Arrays

 The Nimble CS-Series iSCSI and Fibre Channel storage array has 4 product lines for data centers available in each CS-Series.
 The product lines are CS200, CS300, CS500, and CS700 and combine both HDDs with SSDs in a hybrid fashion.
 In August 2016, Nimble Storage updated their CS-Series arrays to the following: CS1000/H, CS3000, CS5000, and CS7000.
 Nimble Storage also provides an All-Flash Shelf to add to CS-Series arrays.

-Nimble's Adaptive Flash architecture combines both SSDs and HDDs, allowing users to benefit from the speed of flash storage while optimizing costs with disk storage.
-This hybrid approach enhances performance for various workloads.